Dshashek/ELK_Monitoring_Network_Diagram/README.md

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following webservers:
 10.0.0.8
 10.0.0.9
 10.0.0.10